pthapar/experiments/kubeadm-ansible/k8s_lcm/README.md

 3. other_control_plane: This is the set of nodes that are control plane nodes but are not a bootstrapmaster control plane node.

 # LCM Exercise
-This section goes through a set of workflows that you would perform on a given k8s cluster.
+This section goes through a set of workflows that would provide a hands-on experience of performing basic LCM operations on k8s cluster.

 * Pre-req
   * It is recommended to run a cleanup in case you are trying to use sherlock base image or a VM/machine that used to be a k8s node.
     ```